ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### create_lookup_table1d(name, id='', tabular_data=None, origin=None, direction=None, dimensions=[])

-Create a new 1D Look-Up Table object
+Create a new 1D Look-Up Table object.

 * **Parameters:**
-  - name: Name
+  - name: Name.
-  - id: ID
+  - id: ID.
 * **Returns:**
-  The created Look-Up Table object
+  The created Look-Up Table object.

 <a id="compolyx.Model.create_lookup_table3d"></a>

 #### create_lookup_table3d(name, id='', tabular_data=None, algorithm_type='weighted_nearest_neighbor', use_default_search_radius=True, search_radius=0.0, num_min_neighbors=1, dimensions=[])

-Create a new 3D Look-Up Table object
+Create a new 3D Look-Up Table object.

 * **Parameters:**
-  - name: Name
+  - name: Name.
-  - id: ID
+  - id: ID.
-  - tabular_data: data points and values of the look-up table
+  - tabular_data: Data points and values of the look-up table.
-  - algorithm_type: specify which algorithm type is used for the interpolation
+  - algorithm_type: Specify which algorithm type is used for the interpolation.
-  - use_default_search_radius: force the program to use the default search radius.
+  - use_default_search_radius: Force the program to use the default search radius.
 Used for the algorithm weighted_nearest_neighbor”.
-  - search_radius: set a custom search radius.
+  - search_radius: Set a custom search radius.
 Used if use_default_search_radius is false.
 Used for the algorithm weighted_nearest_neighbor.
-  - dimensions: list of the dimensions of the columns (e.g. length for coordinates)
+  - dimensions: List of the dimensions of the columns (e.g. length for coordinates).
 * **Returns:**
-  The created Look-Up Table object
+  The created Look-Up Table object.

 <a id="compolyx.Model.create_oriented_selection_set"></a>

 #### create_oriented_selection_set(name, id=None, orientation_point=(0.0, 0.0, 0.0), orientation_direction=(0.0, 0.0, 0.0), element_sets=None, geometries=None, rosettes=None, rosette_selection_method='minimum_angle', selection_rules=None, draping=False, draping_seed_point=(0.0, 0.0, 0.0), auto_draping_direction=True, draping_direction=(0.0, 0.0, 1.0), draping_mesh_size=0.0, use_default_draping_mesh_size=True, draping_material_model='woven', draping_ud_coefficient=0.0, reference_direction_field=None, rotation_angle=0.0)

-Create a new Oriented Selection Set
+Create a new Oriented Selection Set.

 * **Parameters:**
-  - name: The name of the oriented element set
+  - name: The name of the oriented element set.
-  - id: The id of the oriented element set.
+  - id: The ID of the oriented element set.
-  - orientation_point: Orientation Point for the Oriented Selection Set
+  - orientation_point: Orientation Point for the Oriented Selection Set.
-  - orientation_direction: Orientation Direction for the Oriented Selection Set
+  - orientation_direction: Orientation Direction for the Oriented Selection Set.
-  - element_sets: Element Sets
+  - element_sets: Element Sets.
-  - geometries: Virtual geometries
+  - geometries: Virtual geometries.
-  - rosettes: Rosettes for the Oriented Selection Set
+  - rosettes: Rosettes for the Oriented Selection Set.
-  - rosette_selection_method: Method to calculate element orientation
+  - rosette_selection_method: Method to calculate element orientation.

-    &nbsp;&nbsp; (‘minimum_angle’, ‘maximum_angle’, ‘minimum_distance’,
+      - (‘minimum_angle’, ‘maximum_angle’, ‘minimum_distance’,
       ‘minimum_angle_superposed’, ‘minimum_distance_superposed’,
       ‘maximum_angle_superposed’, ‘ansys_classic’, or
       ‘tabular_values’)
-  - reference_direction_field: Table column used to compute reference directions
+  - reference_direction_field: Table column used to compute reference directions.
-  - draping: Draping enabled
+  - draping: Draping enabled.
-  - draping_seed_point: Seed Point used to start draping
+  - draping_seed_point: Seed Point used to start draping.
-  - draping_direction: Direction for draping
+  - draping_direction: Direction for draping.
-  - auto_draping_direction: Generate direction for draping
+  - auto_draping_direction: Generate direction for draping.
   - draping_mesh_size: Mesh size for draping.
   - use_default_draping_mesh_size: Enable this property to use the default size for the draping mesh.
 The default is the average element size of the shell mesh.
-  - draping_material_model: Material model for draping, either ‘woven’ or ‘unidirectional’
+  - draping_material_model: Material model for draping, either ‘woven’ or ‘unidirectional’.
-  - draping_ud_coefficient: Coefficient for the unidirectional draping material model
+  - draping_ud_coefficient: Coefficient for the unidirectional draping material model.
-  - rotation_angle: Angle to rotate the reference directions around the orientation directions (in degree)
+  - rotation_angle: Angle to rotate the reference directions around the orientation directions (in degree).
 * **Returns:**
-  The created Oriented Selection Set
+  The created Oriented Selection Set.

 <a id="compolyx.Model.create_parallel_selection_rule"></a>

 #### create_parallel_selection_rule(name, id=None, origin=None, direction=None, pos_distance=None, neg_distance=None, relative_rule_type=False, use_global_coordinate_system=None, rosette=None, include_rule_type=True)

-Create new Parallel Selection Rule
+Create new Parallel Selection Rule.

 * **Parameters:**
-  - name: Name of the Rule
+  - name: Name of the Rule.
-  - origin: Origin of the Parallel Selection Rule
+  - origin: Origin of the Parallel Selection Rule.
-  - direction: Direction of the Parallel Selection Rule
+  - direction: Direction of the Parallel Selection Rule.
-  - pos_distance: Positive Disance of the Parallel Selection Rule
+  - pos_distance: Positive Disance of the Parallel Selection Rule.
-  - neg_distance: Negative Distance of the Parallel Selection Rule
+  - neg_distance: Negative Distance of the Parallel Selection Rule.
-  - relative_rule_type: If True parameters are evaluated relative to size of the object
+  - relative_rule_type: If True parameters are evaluated relative to size of the object.
-  - use_global_coordinate_system: Use global coordinate system to define rule parameters
+  - use_global_coordinate_system: Use global coordinate system to define rule parameters.
-  - rosette: Rosette used if use_global_coordinate_system is False
+  - rosette: Rosette used if use_global_coordinate_system is False.
-  - include_rule_type: Include or Exclude area in rule
+  - include_rule_type: Include or Exclude area in rule.
 * **Returns:**
-  The created Parallel Selection Rule
+  The created Parallel Selection Rule.

 <a id="compolyx.Model.create_published_parameter"></a>

 #### create_published_parameter(name, source_object=None, source_property='', user_script='', category='input', acp_type=None, description='', lower_limit=None, upper_limit=None, cyclic=False, float_list=[], string_list=[], unbound_value=None)

-Create a published parameter
+Create a published parameter.

 * **Parameters:**
-  - name: Name of the parameter
+  - name: Name of the parameter.
-  - source_object: Name of the object the parameter is linked to
+  - source_object: Name of the object the parameter is linked to.
-  - source_property: Property of the linked object the parameter controls
+  - source_property: Property of the linked object the parameter controls.
   - user_script: Script to be executed for determining the parameter value.
-Only used when category==”expression_output”
+Only used when category==”expression_output”.
   - category: Controls the behavior of the parameter.
-Can be one of input, unbound_input, output, expression_output
+Can be one of input, unbound_input, output, expression_output.
-  - acp_type: Type of the parameter, as used within ACP
+  - acp_type: Type of the parameter, as used within ACP.
-  - description: String description of the parameter
+  - description: String description of the parameter.
-  - lower_limit: The lower limit for numeric values
+  - lower_limit: The lower limit for numeric values.
-  - upper_limit: The upper limit for numeric values
+  - upper_limit: The upper limit for numeric values.
-  - cyclic: Whether a float value is cyclic or not
+  - cyclic: Whether a float value is cyclic or not.
-  - float_list: A list of possible values for a float
+  - float_list: A list of possible values for a float.
   - string_list: A list of possible values.
-List of objects if the property type is object, else list of strings
+List of objects if the property type is object, else list of strings.
   - unbound_value: The value of the parameter, if category==”unbound_input”.
-In this case, the parameter is not linked to an existing object
+In this case, the parameter is not linked to an existing object.
 * **Returns:**
   The created PublishedParameter.